Ano-sys/FileCopy/README.md

 # FileCopy
-This tool allows to copy threaded with verbose output.
+This tool allows to copy threaded with verbose output (Both optional).
+Linux/MacOS

 ## Installation
 compile the .c file with your prefered compiler (gcc cpo.c -o cpo).